cterdam/dotfiles/README.md

 - A different Java version is needed.

   - Any Java LTS version should work just fine, but if for any reason a lower version of Java is needed (e.g. Search Engines course), then the `jdt` for `coc-java` might not work correctly.
 In that case follow [this issue][JAVAISSUE] to replace the automatically-downloaded `jdt` with an older version which works with lower versions of Java.
 Specifically,

-    ```
+    ```txt
     Version 57 of JDT Lang Sever works fine
     https://download.eclipse.org/jdtls/milestones/0.57.0/